TheNewAttacker64/Dart-Spy-Overt-Tg/README.md

 # Dart-Spy-Overt-Tg
 As i m learning Dart trying to write simple spyware  in it

+# How to Use
+   just create Telegram bot from botfather activate the bot get chatid and token replace them in the screenshot.dart

 # About
   Simple Spyware just to make screenshot send it to telegram bot